laurenelee/fortune-teller/README.md

 Steps:

-1. run `rails new rails-fortune-teller --api --skip-active-record`
+1. run `rails new rails-magic-call --api --skip-active-record`

 2. cd into new folder and open it up in text editor